• HOME

 Travel by land

 This is not always possible.
-You might not have the time if there is a big time difference, and that is ok.
+You might not always have the time, and that’s ok too.

 Smile to people

-Finally, the last and the most effortless thing you can do is to always meet the locals with a friendly smile.
+The most effortless thing you can do is to always meet the locals with a friendly smile.
 You will be surprised how many people you touch with your beautiful smile.
-Don´t you feel better when someone smiles at you?
+Don’t you feel better when someone smiles at you?

 A smile opens new doors, be it new friendships or new knowledge about a place.
 This could even lead to an improved understanding of responsible tourism at the destination.